Ignorer et passer au contenu

 Probiotics and gas treatment are intrinsically linked because one of the most common strains of probiotics, lactobacillus, has been proven to improve digestive health and reduce symptoms of indigestion like excess gas and bloating.

 But Lactobacillus isn’t the only game in town.
-There are other strains like Bifidobacterium is a strain of probiotics that has been suggested in clinical studies to improve immune system function and response.*
+There are other strains too, like Bifidobacterium, which is a strain of probiotics that has been suggested in clinical studies to improve immune system function and response.*

 How Probiotics May Help with Gas and Bloating

 People have been taking probiotics for gas and bloating for decades now which, if you have an analytical mind, begs the question: do they really work?
 The answer to this question can be a simple, yes.
-However, it would be helpful to take a look at the details of how probiotics for bloating and gas can be helpful:
+However, it would be helpful to take a look at the details of how probiotics can be helpful:

 • Restoring Gut Balance - Your gut microbiome is an immensely vast culture of different strains of bacteria.
 When the ratio of these bacteria is off, it can cause digestive issues.
 Probiotics work to restore this gut balance by feeding your helpful gut bacteria and reducing the amount of bad gut bacteria.*